Do you consider yourself to be a lucky or unlucky person?

 The cells highlighted in a yellow show that backing all home teams when they win the 'shots at goal' are profitable, along with backing all away teams when they have the majority of shots at goal.

 In effect, a simple strategy to finding the good value bets is to try to find the teams that will dominate the shots.

 PS.
-Mike is the person who runs Winabobatoo tipping service. he has been around the betting industry for well over 25 years.
-He is extremely experienced person and loves math, stats, analysis and pretty much anything you can think of related to crunching numbers and deriving decisions based on data.
-For the upcoming seasons he has a special offer for everyone who wants to join his service for season 2019-2020 of just £20!
+Mike is the person who runs Winabobatoo tipping service.
+He has been around the betting industry for well over 25 years.
+He is an extremely experienced person and loves math, stats, analysis and pretty much anything you can think of related to crunching numbers and deriving decisions based on data.
+For the upcoming seasons, he has a special offer for everyone who wants to join his service for season 2019-2020 of just £20!